Crane (machine): Bulk-handling

 Bulk-handling cranes are designed from the outset to carry a shell grab or bucket, rather than using a hook and a sling.
 They are used for bulk cargoes, such as coal, minerals, scrap metal etc.

-Loader

-A loader crane (also called a knuckle-boom crane or articulating crane) is an hydraulically powered articulated arm fitted to a truck or trailer, and is used for loading/unloading the vehicle cargo.
-The numerous jointed sections can be folded into a small space when the crane is not in use.
-One or more of the sections may be telescopic.
-Often the crane will have a degree of automation and be able to unload or stow itself without an operator's instruction.

-Unlike most cranes, the operator must move around the vehicle to be able to view his load; hence modern cranes may be fitted with a portable cabled or radio-linked control system to supplement the crane-mounted hydraulic control levers.

-In the United Kingdom and Canada, this type of crane is often known colloquially as a "Hiab", partly because this manufacturer invented the loader crane and was first into the UK market, and partly because the distinctive name was displayed prominently on the boom arm.

-A rolloader crane is a loader crane mounted on a chassis with wheels.
-This chassis can ride on the trailer.
-Because the crane can move on the trailer, it can be a light crane, so the trailer is allowed to transport more goods.

 Stacker

 A crane with a forklift type mechanism used in automated (computer-controlled) warehouses (known as an automated storage and retrieval system (AS/RS)).
 The crane moves on a track in an aisle of the warehouse.
 The fork can be raised or lowered to any of the levels of a storage rack and can be extended into the rack to store and retrieve the product.
 The product can in some cases be as large as an automobile.
 Stacker cranes are often used in the large freezer warehouses of frozen food manufacturers.
 This automation avoids requiring forklift drivers to work in below-freezing temperatures every day.

-Block-setting crane

-A block-setting crane is a form of crane.
-They were used for installing the large stone blocks used to build breakwaters, moles and stone piers.
+Marine

+Floating

+Floating cranes are used mainly in bridge building and port construction, but they are also used for occasional loading and unloading of especially heavy or awkward loads on and off ships.
+Some floating cranes are mounted on pontoons, others are specialized crane barges with a lifting capacity exceeding 10000 ST and have been used to transport entire bridge sections.
+Floating cranes have also been used to salvage sunken ships.

+Crane vessels are often used in offshore construction.

+The largest revolving cranes can be found on SSCV Sleipnir, which has two cranes with a capacity of 10000 t each.
+For 50 years, the largest such crane was "Herman the German" at the Long Beach Naval Shipyard, one of three constructed by Nazi Germany and captured in the war.
+The crane was sold to the Panama Canal in 1996 where it is now known as Titan.